 If the provisions are not implemented the costs will remain with Gwent Police who, due to more pressing duties, will be unable to devote sufficient resources to tackle the identified contraventions that the Council could if taking over these powers.
-Indeed the Gwent Police advised the Council that their traffic warden service would be withdrawn as from 31st December 2018 meaning there would be little if any onstreet enforcement taking place.
+Parking enforcement by the Gwent Police has declined in recent years as resources have been redirected to combat core crimes.